-What Is Your Posterior Chain and Why Should You Target It?
+What Is Your Posterior Chain and How Should You Train It?

 If you’ve spent much of any time in the gym — or following along at home with online fitness classes — you’ve likely heard a trainer talk about the “posterior chain” like it was the plans for the Death Star.